-As your approach to fraud expands to a trust and safety mindset, you may find yourself hiring team members to investigate trends, communicate with customers, and ultimately review orders that require human intelligence to make decisions.
+As your approach to fraud management expands to a trust and safety mindset, you may find yourself hiring team members to investigate trends, communicate with customers, and ultimately review orders that require human intelligence to make decisions.
 What qualities make someone good at manual review, and how can you ensure your team’s performance stays consistent?

 The Qualities of a Good Reviewer